Public positions

 In early 2010 we published our Lobbying Charter.
 It marks our commitment to transparency and openness when it comes to our activities in the public sphere.
 The aim of the Charter is to define a framework for our lobbying activities at all levels of the organization.
 The text lists undertakings to enable transparency and compliance, as well as information and communication in coordination within our internal network.
 It has been enriched through comments from our stakeholder panel and Transparency International.

-Two panels of experts
+StakeholdersTwo panels of experts |

 Working with our trade organizations

 Lafarge is a member of trade associations at international, national and local levels and seeks to encourage the engagement of our industry as a whole with external stakeholders.
+We seek to act together wherever possible, producing coordinated action on sustainability and other issues.

 For example, we are an active member and support Cembureau, the EU cement association, which voted 95% in favor of a clinker benchmark for Phase 3 of the EU-ETS (2013-2020).